 Limited Landlord Relief Program

-Washington’s Limited Landlord Relief Program offers owners of four or fewer properties (each rental unit counts as a property) who make less than the Family Median Income the ability to recuperate up to 80% of the unpaid rental payments where tenants are non-communicative or unqualified for the Eviction Rental Assistance Program where the unpaid rents occurred between March 1, 2020, to six months after the end of the Eviction Moratorium.
+Washington’s Limited Landlord Relief Program offers owners of six or fewer properties (each rental unit counts as a property) who make less than the Family Median Income the ability to recuperate up to 80% of the unpaid rental payments where tenants are non-communicative or unqualified for the Eviction Rental Assistance Program where the unpaid rents occurred between March 1, 2020, to six months after the end of the Eviction Moratorium.
 This program is limited to pay no more than $2 million in total claims.

 Who Can Submit a Claim?